nest/nestml/doc/synapses_in_nestml.rst

      Wmin nS = 0 nS
    end

 The NESTML STDP synapse integration test (``tests/nest_tests/stdp_window_test.py``) runs the model for a variety of pre/post spike timings, and measures the weight change numerically.
 We can use this to verify that our model approximates the correct STDP window.
+Note that the dendritic delay in this example has been set to 10 ms, to make its effect on the STDP window more clear: it is not centered around zero, but shifted to the left by the dendritic delay.

 .. figure:: https://raw.githubusercontent.com/nest/nestml/c4c47d053077b11ad385d5f882696248a55b31af/doc/fig/stdp_test_window.png

    STDP window, obtained from numerical simulation, for purely additive STDP (mu_minus = mu_plus = 0)

 STDP synapse with nearest-neighbour spike pairing